bluebanquise/bluebanquise/CONTRIBUTING.md

 Also, consider that some variables are specific in BlueBanquise, and do not fully follow the standard rules of Ansible:
 * Equipment_profile
 * Authentication

 These dictionaries **MUST** be set in group_vars/equipment_profile folders or in group_vars/all .
 Any other usage (for example at host_vars level or extra_vars level) will result in a dangerous situation.
-We will refuse any attempt to break this rule as this is one of the foundations of the stack in its current architecture.

 ## Writing, naming :page_with_curl: